 County: Calhoun, Pontotoc, Union, Lee, Prentiss

-The tornado continued to the northeast moving into SE Union County.
-At least 2 mobile homes were destroyed and 9 were damaged.
+The tornado continued to the northeast, moving into SE Union County.
+At least two mobile homes were destroyed, and nine were damaged.
 Several homes had damage as well.

 Next stop, Lee County.
-8 homes and 1 business was heavily damaged in Guntown.
+Eight homes and one business were heavily damaged in Guntown.
 Mobile homes were overturned in Saltillo.
-In Baldwyn along the Lee/Prentiss county line, nearly 100 homes were damaged/destroyed and the Baldwyn High School lost the roof to its gym.
-The tornado ended in Prentiss County near Wheeler where 6 homes were damaged.
+In Baldwyn along the Lee/Prentiss county line, nearly 100 homes were damaged/destroyed, and the Baldwyn High School lost the roof to its gym.
+The tornado ended in Prentiss County near Wheeler, where six homes were damaged.

-There were 6 fatalities, all in Pontotoc and all in the 10th street area.
+There were six fatalities, all in Pontotoc and all in the 10th Street area.

 Images via the February 2001 Storm Data Publication